 Understanding IVF Success Rates

+At UNC Fertility, success means patient satisfaction achieved through providing the utmost level of patient care.
 We report our in vitro fertilization (IVF) and other fertility success rates to the Society for Assisted Reproductive Technology (SART) and to the CDC (Centers for Disease Control and Prevention) reporting system.
 This not only provides accountability, it also challenges us to develop the safest procedures with the best results.

 SART charts are very useful in understanding an infertility treatment center’s success rates.
 Your focus, when looking at the charts, should be on the percentage of embryo transfers that result in live births.
 This number communicates how many babies were born for each IVF cycle, as opposed to the number of babies conceived, and is one of the most important indicators of success for a practice.
 Also, it is important to note that each cycle represents one round of treatment, not an individual patient.